GreeningLab/GNA5031_applied3/README.md

 ```

-If the above code runs without complains, you have succeeded in this task.
+If the above code runs without complaints, you have succeeded in this task.

 ### 5.3 Trim alignment
 Trimming alignment is a common step in the process of inferring phylogenetic trees from molecular sequence data.
 The main reason for trimming alignment is to remove any poorly aligned or ambiguous regions in the sequence data that may affect the accuracy of the phylogenetic inference.